 To put it bluntly, you have to put in the work to make any lead generation program successful.
 And if you aren’t willing to put in the work, you won’t succeed and ultimately your business won’t grow, and statistically speaking, it most likely will shutter.

 At the end of the day, the bulk of success is dictated by the company, not the lead provider.
 We see that reality play out day after day within our platform.
 We have clients that consistently generate 20X returns with our service, while others see no value.
 For each, we are doing the same thing: making their phone ring with potential customers.
 But some obsessively focus on how to maximize those opportunities and turn them into lifelong customers, and others don’t.

 Understand the Key Metrics That Determine Success

-Regardless of what type of service you provide, ultimately you’re hoping through lead generation methods you will be able to get in front of a potential customer and win their trust and their business.
+Regardless of what type of service you provide, ultimately you are hoping that through lead generation methods you will be able to get in front of potential customers and win their trust and their business.
 So one metric you should be focused on is the percentage likelihood that a lead becomes an appointment.

 On its own, appointment rate isn’t enough to determine success (more on that in a second), but it is a metric you should be trying to optimize.
 How can you go from 20% to 40% appointment rate?
 Because guess what, you have competitors that are probably at 60%.
 What are they doing that you aren’t?
 Put in the work to understand how you can improve, and you will!

 Cost Per Appointment

 Lead generation companies can offer a wide variety of lead types.
 Ultimately, what type of lead you are buying will determine 2 things: the lead cost and the appointment rate, which taken together will determine your cost per appointment.

 Here is some simple math: